cfsfguyet787856/Minecraft-Server-Finder/README.md

 scanning engine so you can run it interactively or unattended on a headless machine.

+> ⚠️ **Important:** Only scan IP ranges that you own or have explicit permission to
+> test.
+Unauthorised scanning may violate local laws, ISP terms of service or the
+> acceptable use policies of hosting providers.
+The maintainers and contributors
+> of this project accept no responsibility for misuse or for any legal or
+> contractual issues that arise from how you choose to deploy the scanner.
+By
+> using the tool you agree that you are solely accountable for complying with all
+> applicable laws and agreements.

 ## Highlights

 - **Multi-threaded scanning engine** – efficiently probes thousands of hosts